The Economy’s Impact on HR in 2026 (And How to Respond)

 The population is large.
 The qualified candidates are not.

 I’ve seen HR managers celebrate the size of their applicant pool only to discover that maybe 5-10% meet basic qualifications.
 Large populations create an illusion of abundance.
-When you filter for education, experience, soft skills, and culture fit, the number shrinks dramatically.
+When you filter for education, experience, soft skills, and culture fit, the number shrinks fast.

 Competition for qualified candidates is intense.